ai1-fr/poly-robust/README.md

 # poly-robust
-Matlab files for the computational experiment for the paper "On robust recovery of signals from indirect observations"
+Matlab files for the computational experiment in the paper "On robust recovery of signals from indirect observations"

 Uses CVX and Mosek optimization solver